Join our virtual event

 Through expert-led discussions and interactive roundtables, participants will gain insights into reshaping risk assessments, enhancing key controls, and leveraging technology to drive a more dynamic, proactive, and future-ready 1st line.

-• Join senior leaders from other industries as they discuss ‘Reshaping Effective Roles and Responsibilities in the 1st Line
+• Join senior leaders from other industries as they discuss ‘The 1st Line in 2030: What Does ‘Good’ Actually Look Like?

 • Hear from senior practitioners facilitating the roundtable discussions who will be discussing developing a successful 1st line functions, benchmarking non-financial risk & controls.

-• With a growing spotlight on technology and AI, participants can learn about successful use cases for Evolving the 1st line through technology and processes.
+• With a growing spotlight on technology and AI, participants can learn about successful use cases for Moving Patchwork Automation to Control Intelligence: Scaling What Works

 • Closed to the press and held under Chatham House Rule, each debate and roundtable discussion will tackle bolder questions, inviting honest, unfiltered, and even controversial conversations